latestchatty/simple-chatty-server/doc/api.md

 - For a server message, show a message box to the user with the specified administrator message.

 When the user changes a client option:
-- If the username and password were changed, called [/v2/verifyCredentials](#post-v2verifycredentials) to ensure the login information is valid.
+- If the username and password were changed, call [/v2/verifyCredentials](#post-v2verifycredentials) to ensure the login information is valid.
 - Call [/v2/clientData/](#client-data) methods to save the updated client options.

 ## Threads